 The Production and Function of Key Anti-Anxiety Neurotransmitters

-There are many factors that are involved in healthy brain function and that may therefore affect anxiety:
+Many factors are involved in healthy brain function, and that may, therefore, affect anxiety:

 - The regular production of neurotransmitters such as serotonin, dopamine, and GABA